nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARCs-galaxy.md

 1. Open the dropdown menu for your personal settings.
 2. Open the "Preferences" menu.
-3. Change to tab "Acess Tokens".
+3. Change to tab "Access Tokens".
 4. Choose a name for the new token.
 5. Set a expiration date.
 6. Select the authorization scope.